avinashjava/NodeJSSamco/README.md

 This documentation covers details of the NodeJS bridge / SDK provided by SAMCO, for accessing the [SAMCO Stocknote APIs](https://developers.stocknote.com/api/?NodeJS#stocknote-api-documentation).

 The primary purpose of this NodeJS Bridge is to help our customers quickly create NodeJS based client scripts using our SDK and integrate with StockNote APIs.
 Our NodeJS Bridge provides a wrapper over the RESTful StockNote APIs where the HTTP calls have been converted to method calls with JSON responses.
-Websocket connections are handled automatically with the library.

 Please refer the below documentation for details on installation, set up and API specific sample code/request-responses to create your own NodeJS client code.